jayanand90/jayanand90.github.io/_posts/2017-8-25-Classifying-Devanagari-vowels-with-TFLearn.md

 ## Data augmentation

 The dataset is quite small, having only 221 images per vowel.
-It would be nice if we had more samples, so that the neural network can learn better from many more varieties of the twelve vowels.
+It would be nice if we had more samples, so that the neural network can learn better from many **more varieties** of the twelve vowels.

 One way to artifically inflate the dataset is by using a technique called data augmentation.

 This would require us to artifically introduce *transformations* to our dataset, so that we have more sample images to train on.
-There are many ways to do this - here will consider a few basic ones - rotation, distortion, and translation.
+There are many ways to do this - here will consider a few basic ones - **rotation**, **distortion**, and **translation**.

 <img src="../images/devanagari_classification/transformations.png">

 The transformations shown above are applied to each image in the dataset.
-This results in inflating the dataset to 5x its original size!
+This results in inflating the dataset to **5x** its original size!
 It makes sense to do these transformations because:
 1. In reality, it is entirely possible that handwritten letters are imperfect; everybody ends up shifting, distorting or tilting characters while writing.
 2. In spite of these transformations, our brains effortlessly recognize these letters - so why not train the neural network to do so too ?